 “We do not learn from experience… We learn from reflecting on experience.” — John Dewey

-This lane “balances the equation” started in the experiences of the Make, Create, Do lane.
-On this line experiences are plotted that answer some of these questions:
+This lane “balances the equation” plotted in the Experiences lane.
+On this line activities are plotted that answer some of these questions:

 - How might students reflect on their experiences and consolidate new understanding with prior knowledge?